 - At an HGMLC, determine a reporting indication on how a target UE sends event reports when the UE is outside the event report allowed area based on LCS privacy profile data, LCS Client type, the type of periodic or triggered location reporting and associated parameters.

 - Support aggregation of a single UE's location estimates over a period of time for a periodic or triggered 5GC-MT-LR event.

+- At an HGMLC or VGMLC, for a regulatory service, support multiple location reports if requested by the LCS client.